MileHacker Logo

 Transportation

-For locations like San Miguel de Allende or the Sierra Gorda, consider using bus services, booking a private tour, or renting a car for flexibility.
+For locations for Example san Miguel de Allende or the Sierra Gorda, consider using bus services, booking a private tour, or renting a car for flexibility.

 Duration